Pia Mia

-Pia Mia Perez (born September 19, 1996) is an American singer, actress, and model.
-She began her career posting song covers on YouTube, after which she was discovered by Babyface in 2010.
-Three years later, she signed with Interscope Records and worked closely with record producer Nic Nac to release her debut extended play (EP), The Gift (2013), which gained popularity from and included her cover of Drake's 2013 single, "Hold On, We're Going Home".
+Pia Mia Perez (born September 19, 1996) is a Guamanian singer, actress, and author.
+She began her music career posting song covers on YouTube; after being discovered by Babyface, she moved to Los Angeles in 2010 at age 13 to pursue a music career.
+In 2013, she signed with Interscope Records and worked with producer Nic Nac on her debut extended play (EP), The Gift (2013), which included her viral cover of Drake's 2013 single, "Hold On, We're Going Home".

-Two years later, she released her 2015 single "Do It Again" (featuring Chris Brown and Tyga), for which she became best known.
-The song marked her only entry on the Billboard Hot 100 and received platinum certification by the Recording Industry Association of America (RIAA).
-The following year, she guest appeared on will.i.am's single "Boys & Girls", which peaked within the top 40 of the UK singles chart.
-She parted ways with the label in 2017, although she briefly signed a record deal with Republic Records and Louis Bell's Electric Feel Entertainment in 2020, before departing both the following year.
+In 2015, she released the single "Do It Again" (featuring Chris Brown and Tyga); the song was a success, marking her only entry on the Billboard Hot 100 and receiving platinum certification by the Recording Industry Association of America (RIAA).
+The following year, she appeared on will.i.am's single "Boys & Girls"; it peaked within the top 40 of the UK singles chart.
+She left Interscope in 2017, before signing to Electric Feel Entertainment and Republic Records in 2020; she departed both the following year.
+Her debut studio album, Anti Romantica, was released independently in 2024.

-Outside of music, Perez is also a novelist.
+Outside of music, Perez is also an author and actress.
+She has released three novels in partnership with Wattpad, and has appeared in several television shows; along with a role as Tristan in the 2019 film After and its 2020 sequel After We Collided.

 Early life

 Pia Mia Perez was born on September 19, 1996, on Guam, an unincorporated territory of the United States.
-She is of Chamorro, Italian, Dutch, and Hungarian descent.
-She is the daughter of Angela Terlaje Perez and Peter Perez Jr. In Guam, Perez performed at weddings and other community events, before moving to Los Angeles in 2010 with her mother to pursue her music career professionally.
+She is of Chamorro, Italian, and Dutch descent, and is the daughter of Angela Terlaje Perez and Peter Perez Jr. In Guam, Perez performed at weddings and other community events, and attended St. John's School before moving to Los Angeles in 2010 at age 13 with her mother to pursue her music career professionally.